jpype-project/jpype/doc/userguide.rst

 pretty much the wild west.

 In contrast, Java is a strongly typed language.
-Each variable can only take an value of the specified class or a class that derives from the specified class.
+Each variable can only take a value of the specified class or a class that derives from the specified class.
 Each Java method takes only a specific number and type of arguments.
-The type and number are all checked as compile type to ensure there is little possibility of error.
+The type and number are all checked at compile type to ensure there is little possibility of error.
 As each method requires a specific number and type of arguments, a method can be overloaded by having two different implementations which take a different list of types sharing the same method name.
 A primitive variable can never hold an object and it can only be converted to or from other primitive types unless it is specifically cast to that type.
-Python objects and classes are completely closed.
+Java objects and classes are completely closed.
 The methods and fields for a particular class and object are defined entirely at compile time.
 Though it is possible create classes with a dictionary allowing expansion, this is not the Java norm and no standard mechanism exists.